Skip to content

 supersimple discover bigquery models \

---credentials <path to credentials.json> \
+--credentials <path_to_credentials.json> \

 --project <project> \